How to Meal Prep for Beginners

 Substitute the rice for potatoes or sweet potatoes if you choose.

-Too cook a bigger batch.
-Leave out the rice from the casserole dish (It expands.) and cook it separate.
+To cook a bigger batch.
+Leave out the rice from the casserole dish (It expands.) and cook it separately.

-For health benefits, the more variety of vegetables are great.
+For health benefits, the variety of vegetables is great.
 But for easy meals, you don’t want to chop up twenty veggies.
 Keep it healthy, but simple.
 Stick with three or four types of vegetables.
 That is where frozen pre-chopped bags of veggies are great.

 Soups are another easy and quick meal prep idea to try.